Reviewed February 2023

 Ovens certified as Sabbath Compliant do not have a digital temperature readout.
 They have the same basic features as those with the Sabbath Mode, except no delay is built into the set temperature change process.

-(NOTE: Once Timed Bake goes off, the oven cannot be used again for the duration of Yom Tov.)
+(NOTE: Once Time Bake goes off, the oven cannot be used again for the duration of Yom Tov.)

-STAR-K’s website lists models that have the Timed Bake feature without these drawbacks when in Sabbath Mode.
+STAR-K’s appliance page lists models that have the Time Bake feature without these drawbacks when in Sabbath Mode.

 Power Failures – IMPORTANT NOTE